 Take your senses on a journey with our whisky selections, perfectly suited to four different occasions.
 A couple of things to remember: Always serve your whisky at room temperature, so you can best appreciate the complexities of the liquid and savour each sip, paying close attention to aromas and colouring.

-What to wear: Every man can emulate James Bond in the right tuxedo.
+What to wear: Every man can emulate James Bond in the right tuxedo, such as the Ryan Tux.
 Don a bow tie to add that extra element of distinction.
 Toward the end of the evening, a few whiskies in, you can wear yours undone or loose around an open collar.

 What to drink: Assuming you’re a worldly, seasoned whisky-drinking gent, stick to bourbon.
 Be bold with a flavourful selection from Kentucky, one of the whisky capitals of the world.